 Change-out Welding Equipment 50% Faster with Reduced Arc Flash Hazard

-Workers risk exposure to arc flash when disconnecting standard welder plugs and receptacles.
-To prevent accidents install UL/CSA switch rated welder plugs and receptacles from MELTRIC.
+Workers risk exposure to arc flash when disconnecting standard welding plugs and receptacles.
+To prevent accidents install UL/CSA switch-rated welder plugs and receptacles from MELTRIC.
 They are a combination plug, receptacle and disconnect switch in one device.
 MELTRIC’s receptacles/connectors feature a built-in switching function that ensures the contacts are safely deenergized before the welding machine plug can be withdrawn.
 Arc flash safety is ensured.

 √ Switch ratings ensure safe load breaking/making –

 They are switch-rated up to 200A, and provide short circuit make-and-withstand protection up to 100kA.

 Eliminate the need for arc flash protection boundaries and cumbersome PPE.
 Switch-rated plugs and receptacles protect